The Top 200 Drugs on the PTCB

 Vesicare solifenacin Antimuscarinic (overactive bladder)

-Levitra vardenafil Phosphodiesterase-5 inhibitor (Erectile Dysfunction)
+Levitra vardenafil PDE-5 inhibitor (Erectile Dysfunction)

 Aggrenox aspirin/dipyridamole Antiplatelet agent